-Volkswagen models with a high-voltage drive are available as a plug-in hybrid (PHEV) or a fully electric drive (electric vehicle, BEV).
+Volkswagen models with a high-voltage drive are available with plug-in hybrid drive (PHEV) or a fully electric drive (BEV).

 The electric drive motor is silent.
-The display in the dash panel insert (power display) provides feedback as to whether the electric drive is switched to "OFF", or "READY" for operation.
+The display in the dash panel insert (power display) provides feedback as to whether the electric drive is switched to OFF, or READY for operation.